Ericsson/dataplanebook/src/work/work.rst

 core>` — a scheme which effectively disables operating system-level :term:`multitasking`.

-After throwing the standard vehicle for load balancing out the window, the data plane application needs a replacement.
+With the standard vehicle for load balancing thrown out the window, the data plane application needs a replacement.
 That replacement is the topic of this chapter.

 The related but distinct question of how to decouple different protocol layers (and other modules) in the data plane application will be covered in a future chapter of :ref:`Modularization`.

-Although the DPDK :term:`service cores framework` can be seen as a static load balancer, the primary function of that function is decoupling (and :term:`concurrency`), and thus will be also be covered in that chapter.
+The DPDK :term:`service cores framework` will also be the subject of that future chapter, since its primary function is decoupling (and :term:`concurrency`).

 Basic Concepts
 ==============

+This section introduces essential terminology, enabling a concise and precise discussion on data plane work scheduling.

 Item of Work
 ------------

-This book will use the term :term:`item of work` to denote the smallest job assigned to a :term:`EAL thread`.
+This book uses the term :term:`item of work` to denote the smallest job assigned to an :term:`EAL thread`.

+An item of work generally consists of two things.

+One is the data required to allow the work scheduler to give the item of work the appropraite treatment.
+This information will be provided by the work *producer*, at the time of work creation.

+Producer Information
+^^^^^^^^^^^^^^^^^^^^

+1. Information to the work scheduler can treat this item of work appropriately.
+2. Enough information so that the work consumer can perform the work.
+   1. Data to facilitating the item of work to be dispatched to a function.
+   1. Pointer to a packet buffer (or a list of packet buffers [#vector]_) or similar.

-A typical item of work consists of information on how the work scheduler should (or must) treat this item, and a pointer to a packet (or a list of packets), and some additional meta data, like the application-level destination (identifying the processing stage).
+An item of work consists of information on how the work scheduler should (or must) treat this item, and a pointer to a packet (or a list of packets [#vector]_), and some additional meta data, like the application-level destination (identifying the processing stage).

-At a bare minimum, the an item of work handed from the work scheduler to the receiving party in the application must carry enough information so the that receiver knows what to do with it.
+At a bare minimum, the an item of work handed from the work scheduler to the receiving party in the application must carry enough information so that the receiver knows what to do with it.

 Similarly, when an item of work is being added to the work scheduler, it must carry enough information so the that work scheduler knows what